keploy/community-blog/cmjqtitzn000p02l7h91y9d52.md

 ## **What are Real Model-Based Testing Examples that Teams Can Try?**

-Here are examples of model based testing that a team could try:
+Here are examples of MBT that a team could try:

 ![Real Model-Based Testing Examples](https://cdn.hashnode.com/res/hashnode/image/upload/v1764500767734/f7dcc928-4117-48a4-aeef-a3a4d54c2995.png align="center")